Formulaically Anticipated Quandaries…

 We want to include as many people as possible in the JoCo Cruise Community, and recognize everyone enjoys JoCo Cruise differently.
 We’ve learned from previous cruise feedback that, for a segment of attendees, the main concerts are less important to their cruise experience.
-Club SRO is designed for those people; to alleviate potential main theater overcrowding; and to allow the greatest number of Sea Monkeys to attend and enjoy the cruise.
+Club SRO offers an option for those people, alleviates potential main theater overcrowding, and allows the greatest number of Sea Monkeys to attend and enjoy the cruise.

 What shows and events does Club SRO apply to?

 Club SRO applies ONLY to the daily “main concerts,” which happen most nights during the early and late dinner seatings at 5 pm and 7:30 pm.
-All other events and concerts held in the ship’s Main Theater and elsewhere—including the San Juan Land Concert featuring They Might Be Giants—are not a part of Club SRO.
+All other events and concerts held in the ship’s Main Theater and elsewhere—including the big Land Concert—are not a part of Club SRO.